 How Can Earned Wage Access Help Your Business?

-Earned wage access (EWA) — also known as on-demand pay — gives employees access to their earned pay before the traditional, scheduled payday.
+Earned wage access (EWA) — also known as On-Demand Pay — gives employees access to their earned pay before the traditional, scheduled payday.

 What is Earned Wage Access?

-This increased flexibility of their pay schedule allows employees to potentially improve their financial well-being and avoid predatory lending solutions that can damage their credit and rack up costly interest rates or other fees.
+Earned wage access platforms let employees choose when they get their earned pay instead of the traditional pay cycle.
+This increased pay flexibility allows employees to potentially improve their financial wellness and avoid predatory lending solutions that can damage their credit and rack up costly interest rates or other fees.

 Today, it’s not a question of whether a company will adopt the benefit but when.
+Nearly half (49%) of DailyPay users say earned wage access makes them feel more motivated at work.1

 Earned wage access has a variety of benefits for both employers and employees.
 Let’s take a look at some of the ways each can expect to see some rewards.
-Additionally, there may be some perceived cons your company should consider when looking into EWA.

 Increased Employee Retention

-A DailyPay sponsored study from Mercator showed that earned wage access can improve tenure rates by 63%.2 Higher employee retention can reduce the costs of back-filling positions and improve morale.
+Higher employee retention can reduce the costs of back-filling positions and improve morale.

 Higher Employee Engagement